Transitional & Supportive Housing

 • Phase 1 – consists of 16 transitional housing units.
 This phase is designed for individuals that require moderate-level support.
 Phase 1 officially opened in November 2021.

 • Phase 2 – consists of 20 self-contained supportive housing units.
 These units are for individuals that require low-level support.
-Phase 2 is anticipated to open in late 2022.
+Phase 2 officially opened in November 2023.

 • Phase 3 – consists of 24 transitional housing units.
 Phase 3 is designed for individuals requiring a high level of support.
-Phase 3 is anticipated to open in the Spring of 2023.
+Phase 3 is anticipated to open in the Spring of 2025.

 Northern Pines aims to prevent and reduce homelessness and provides relief and support for tenants with addictions and mental health concerns.